SoderJuliano/SimpleAlertsVue/README.md

 ### Customization
 You can customize the styles of the alerts by modifying the CSS classes defined in the **AlertComponent.vue** file.

-CSS Classes
+### CSS Classes
-.main-alert: Styles the main container of the alert.
+- main-alert: Styles the main container of the alert.
-.inner-alert: Styles the inner content of the alert.
+- inner-alert: Styles the inner content of the alert.
-.show: Controls the appearance of the alert when shown.
+- show: Controls the appearance of the alert when shown.
-.hide: Controls the appearance of the alert when hidden.
+- hide: Controls the appearance of the alert when hidden.
-.close-button: Styles the close button of the alert.
+- close-button: Styles the close button of the alert.

-License
+### License
 This project is licensed under the MIT License - see the LICENSE file for details.

 You can add this documentation to your README.md file.
 Feel free to customize and expand upon it as needed for your project.